maximecb/uvm/doc/syscalls.md

 # UVM Subsystems and System Calls

-The APIs exposed to software running on UVM are divided into the following subsystems.
+The host APIs exposed to programs running on UVM are organized into the following subsystems.

 # vm